AidenSheehan/MT2_Sandscourged/README.md

 **Note: This mod is in Beta.
 There's missing art and lore text, but all the gameplay is implemented.
 All existing art has been manually created by me, I intend to touch up some of the rougher art later <3.**

+**IMPORTANT: This is a non-cosmetic mod.
+Do not play Daily Challenges with this mod installed, you'll get banned.
+Also, F8 bug reports are disabled, they won't go anywhere.**

 ## Exerts
 Here are some sample cards from the mod, to showcase what the clan's all about!